Welfare maximization: Matroid constraints

 Another constraint on the allocation is that the bundles must be independent sets of a matroid.
 For example, every bundle must contain at most k items, where k is a fixed integer (this corresponds to a uniform matroid).
 Or, the items may be partitioned into categories, and each bundle must contain at most kc items from each category c (this corresponds to a partition matroid).
 In general, there may be a different matroid for each agent, and the allocation must give each agent i a subset Xi that is an independent set of their own matroid.

 Welfare maximization with additive utilities under heterogeneous matroid constraints can be done in polynomial time, by reduction to the weighted matroid intersection problem.

 Gross-substitute agents

 Gross-substitute utilities are more general than additive utilities.
 Welfare maximization with gross-substitute agents can be done in polynomial time.
 This is because, with gross-substitute agents, a Walrasian equilibrium always exists, and it maximizes the sum of utilities.
 A Walrasian equilibrium can be found in polynomial time.

 Submodular agents

 A submodular agent has a utility function that is a submodular set function.
 This means that the agent's utility has decreasing marginals.
 Submodular utilities are more general than gross-substitute utilities.

 Hardness

 Welfare maximization with submodular agents is NP-hard.
 Moreover, it cannot be approximated to a factor better than (1-1/e)≈0.632 unless P=NP.
-Moreover, a better than (1-1/e) approximation would require an exponential number of querires to a value oracle, regardless of whether P=NP.
+Moreover, a better than (1-1/e) approximation would require an exponential number of queries to a value oracle, regardless of whether P=NP.